A childcare centre helps parents find quality care for their children. They also provide a safe, nurturing environment for children to learn and grow.

 Or are you working with a small budget?
 Be clear about this before you begin your search.

-Location of childcare centre
+Location of a childcare centre

 It would also be wise to ask how many children the centre is licensed or accredited to handle.

-Reputation of the centre
+The reputation of the centre

 Try to ask other parents about the reputation of the school.
-If possible, conduct a background check to determine whether there had been complaints or cases of negligence against the day care centre.
+If possible, conduct a background check to determine whether there had been complaints or cases of negligence against the daycare centre.

 A simple Google check will reveal centres that have negative reviews.

-You should ask the following questions from the daycare centre Manager to get a sense of their credentials and centre policies:
+You should ask the following questions from the daycare centre manager to get a sense of their credentials and centre policies:

 - What are their discipline philosophies?

-- Are the child care providers in the centre trained in First Aid or CPR?
+- Are the child care providers in the centre First Aid or CPR trained?